ionos-cloud/crossplane-provider-ionoscloud/docs/api/application-load-balancer/forwardingrule.md

 In order to configure the IONOS Cloud Resource, the user can set the `spec.forProvider` fields into the specification file for the resource instance.
 The required fields that need to be set can be found [here](#required-properties).
 Following, there is a list of all the properties:

-* `name` (string)
-	* description: The name of the Application Load Balancer Forwarding Rule.
-* `clientTimeout` (integer)
-	* description: The maximum time in milliseconds to wait for the client to acknowledge or send data; default is 50,000 (50 seconds).
-	* format: int32
-* `datacenterConfig` (object)
-	* description: A Datacenter, to which the user has access, to provision the ApplicationLoadBalancer in.
-	* properties:
-		* `datacenterId` (string)
-			* description: DatacenterID is the ID of the Datacenter on which the resource should have access.
-It needs to be provided via directly or via reference.
-			* format: uuid
-		* `datacenterIdRef` (object)
-			* description: DatacenterIDRef references to a Datacenter to retrieve its ID
-			* properties:
-				* `name` (string)
-					* description: Name of the referenced object.
-			* required properties:
-				* `name`
-		* `datacenterIdSelector` (object)
-			* description: DatacenterIDSelector selects reference to a Datacenter to retrieve its datacenterId
-			* properties:
-				* `matchControllerRef` (boolean)
-					* description: MatchControllerRef ensures an object with the same controller reference as the selecting object is selected.
-				* `matchLabels` (object)
-					* description: MatchLabels ensures an object with matching labels is selected.
-* `httpRules` (array)
-	* description: An array of items in the collection.
-The original order of rules is preserved during processing, except for Forward-type rules are processed after the rules with other action defined.
-The relative order of Forward-type rules is also preserved during the processing.
 * `listenerIpConfig` (object)
 	* description: Listening (inbound) IP.
 IP must be assigned to the listener NIC of the Application Load Balancer.
 	* properties: